COVID-19 Part 3: Data Tells the Story

 We also see an increase in conversion rates in this sector, up 37%, with daily purchases up more than 120% - or 2.2 times - the daily rates seen prior to the lockdown period (figure 6).

-To stay up to date on these rapidly evolving trends, you can subscribe to the PerimeterX blog, and stay tuned for our next post in this series.
+To stay up to date on these rapidly evolving trends, you can read Part 4 of the COVID-19 blog series and subscribe to the PerimeterX blog.